Aktuális sajtó tartalmak és illusztrációs fotók

 RM

 April 4, 2024, Tampa, FLORIDA, USA: A group of University of South Florida student protesters, seen here at a board of trustees meeting in March, have ended their hunger strike.
 However, they plan to continue pushing for the university to divest from financial ties from organizations supporting Israel's war effort.
-(Credit Image: © Dirk Shadd/Tampa Bay Times via ZUMA Press Wire)-stock-photo
+(Credit Image: © Dirk Shadd/Tampa Bay Times via ZUMA Press Wire)-stock-foto

 RM

 Kolkata, West Bengal, India.
 9th Feb, 2024.
 In an unprecedented display of resilience, the 'Sangrami Joutha Mancha, ' a coalition of 35 unions comprising teachers, doctors, nurses, clerks, and other West Bengal state government employees, has been on a continuous dharna for the past 379 days.
 Adding to their protest, they have initiated a continuous hunger strike, now lasting for 480 hours.
 Their relentless demonstration is centered around the issue of pending dearness allowance, a demand that has been lingering for an extended period.
-The protesters remain steadfast in their resolve, emph-stock-photo
+The protesters remain steadfast in their resolve, emph-stock-foto

 RM

 Kolkata, West Bengal, India.
 9th Feb, 2024.
 In an unprecedented display of resilience, the 'Sangrami Joutha Mancha, ' a coalition of 35 unions comprising teachers, doctors, nurses, clerks, and other West Bengal state government employees, has been on a continuous dharna for the past 379 days.
 Adding to their protest, they have initiated a continuous hunger strike, now lasting for 480 hours.
 Their relentless demonstration is centered around the issue of pending dearness allowance, a demand that has been lingering for an extended period.
-The protesters remain steadfast in their resolve, emph-stock-photo
+The protesters remain steadfast in their resolve, emph-stock-foto

 RM

 Kolkata, West Bengal, India.
 9th Feb, 2024.
 In an unprecedented display of resilience, the 'Sangrami Joutha Mancha, ' a coalition of 35 unions comprising teachers, doctors, nurses, clerks, and other West Bengal state government employees, has been on a continuous dharna for the past 379 days.
 Adding to their protest, they have initiated a continuous hunger strike, now lasting for 480 hours.
 Their relentless demonstration is centered around the issue of pending dearness allowance, a demand that has been lingering for an extended period.
-The protesters remain steadfast in their resolve, emph-stock-photo
+The protesters remain steadfast in their resolve, emph-stock-foto

 RM

 Kolkata, West Bengal, India.
 9th Feb, 2024.
 In an unprecedented display of resilience, the 'Sangrami Joutha Mancha, ' a coalition of 35 unions comprising teachers, doctors, nurses, clerks, and other West Bengal state government employees, has been on a continuous dharna for the past 379 days.
 Adding to their protest, they have initiated a continuous hunger strike, now lasting for 480 hours.
 Their relentless demonstration is centered around the issue of pending dearness allowance, a demand that has been lingering for an extended period.
-The protesters remain steadfast in their resolve, emph-stock-photo
+The protesters remain steadfast in their resolve, emph-stock-foto

 RM

 Kolkata, West Bengal, India.
 9th Feb, 2024.
 In an unprecedented display of resilience, the 'Sangrami Joutha Mancha, ' a coalition of 35 unions comprising teachers, doctors, nurses, clerks, and other West Bengal state government employees, has been on a continuous dharna for the past 379 days.
 Adding to their protest, they have initiated a continuous hunger strike, now lasting for 480 hours.
 Their relentless demonstration is centered around the issue of pending dearness allowance, a demand that has been lingering for an extended period.
-The protesters remain steadfast in their resolve, emph-stock-photo
+The protesters remain steadfast in their resolve, emph-stock-foto

 RM

 Kolkata, West Bengal, India.
 9th Feb, 2024.
 In an unprecedented display of resilience, the 'Sangrami Joutha Mancha, ' a coalition of 35 unions comprising teachers, doctors, nurses, clerks, and other West Bengal state government employees, has been on a continuous dharna for the past 379 days.
 Adding to their protest, they have initiated a continuous hunger strike, now lasting for 480 hours.
 Their relentless demonstration is centered around the issue of pending dearness allowance, a demand that has been lingering for an extended period.
-The protesters remain steadfast in their resolve, emph-stock-photo
+The protesters remain steadfast in their resolve, emph-stock-foto

 RM

 Kolkata, West Bengal, India.
 9th Feb, 2024.
 In an unprecedented display of resilience, the 'Sangrami Joutha Mancha, ' a coalition of 35 unions comprising teachers, doctors, nurses, clerks, and other West Bengal state government employees, has been on a continuous dharna for the past 379 days.
 Adding to their protest, they have initiated a continuous hunger strike, now lasting for 480 hours.
 Their relentless demonstration is centered around the issue of pending dearness allowance, a demand that has been lingering for an extended period.
-The protesters remain steadfast in their resolve, emph-stock-photo
+The protesters remain steadfast in their resolve, emph-stock-foto

 RM

 Kolkata, West Bengal, India.
 9th Feb, 2024.
 In an unprecedented display of resilience, the 'Sangrami Joutha Mancha, ' a coalition of 35 unions comprising teachers, doctors, nurses, clerks, and other West Bengal state government employees, has been on a continuous dharna for the past 379 days.
 Adding to their protest, they have initiated a continuous hunger strike, now lasting for 480 hours.
 Their relentless demonstration is centered around the issue of pending dearness allowance, a demand that has been lingering for an extended period.
-The protesters remain steadfast in their resolve, emph-stock-photo
+The protesters remain steadfast in their resolve, emph-stock-foto

 RM

 Kolkata, West Bengal, India.
 9th Feb, 2024.
 In an unprecedented display of resilience, the 'Sangrami Joutha Mancha, ' a coalition of 35 unions comprising teachers, doctors, nurses, clerks, and other West Bengal state government employees, has been on a continuous dharna for the past 379 days.
 Adding to their protest, they have initiated a continuous hunger strike, now lasting for 480 hours.
 Their relentless demonstration is centered around the issue of pending dearness allowance, a demand that has been lingering for an extended period.
-The protesters remain steadfast in their resolve, emph-stock-photo
+The protesters remain steadfast in their resolve, emph-stock-foto

 RM

 Kolkata, West Bengal, India.
 9th Feb, 2024.
 In an unprecedented display of resilience, the 'Sangrami Joutha Mancha, ' a coalition of 35 unions comprising teachers, doctors, nurses, clerks, and other West Bengal state government employees, has been on a continuous dharna for the past 379 days.
 Adding to their protest, they have initiated a continuous hunger strike, now lasting for 480 hours.
 Their relentless demonstration is centered around the issue of pending dearness allowance, a demand that has been lingering for an extended period.
-The protesters remain steadfast in their resolve, emph-stock-photo
+The protesters remain steadfast in their resolve, emph-stock-foto

 RM

 Kolkata, West Bengal, India.
 9th Feb, 2024.
 In an unprecedented display of resilience, the 'Sangrami Joutha Mancha, ' a coalition of 35 unions comprising teachers, doctors, nurses, clerks, and other West Bengal state government employees, has been on a continuous dharna for the past 379 days.
 Adding to their protest, they have initiated a continuous hunger strike, now lasting for 480 hours.
 Their relentless demonstration is centered around the issue of pending dearness allowance, a demand that has been lingering for an extended period.
-The protesters remain steadfast in their resolve, emph-stock-photo
+The protesters remain steadfast in their resolve, emph-stock-foto

 RM

 London, UK 29 APR 2023.
 British-Iranians and supporters marched through central London to Downing Street and then onto Foreign Office, where Journalist Vahid Beheshti is on DAY 66 of his hunger strike.
 Vahid Beheshti is camping outside the British Foreign Office and will remain there on hunger strike until British government to proscribe the IRGC [Islamic Revolutionary Guard Corps] as a terrorist organisation.
-Aubrey Fagon/Alamy Live News-stock-photo
+Aubrey Fagon/Alamy Live News-stock-foto

 RM

 London, UK 29 APR 2023.
 British-Iranians and supporters marched through central London to Downing Street and then onto Foreign Office, where Journalist Vahid Beheshti is on DAY 66 of his hunger strike.
 Vahid Beheshti is camping outside the British Foreign Office and will remain there on hunger strike until British government to proscribe the IRGC [Islamic Revolutionary Guard Corps] as a terrorist organisation.
-Aubrey Fagon/Alamy Live News-stock-photo
+Aubrey Fagon/Alamy Live News-stock-foto

 RM

 London, UK 29 APR 2023.
 British-Iranians and supporters marched through central London to Downing Street and then onto Foreign Office, where Journalist Vahid Beheshti is on DAY 66 of his hunger strike.
 Vahid Beheshti is camping outside the British Foreign Office and will remain there on hunger strike until British government to proscribe the IRGC [Islamic Revolutionary Guard Corps] as a terrorist organisation.
-Aubrey Fagon/Alamy Live News-stock-photo
+Aubrey Fagon/Alamy Live News-stock-foto

 RM

 London, UK 29 APR 2023.
 British-Iranians and supporters marched through central London to Downing Street and then onto Foreign Office, where Journalist Vahid Beheshti is on DAY 66 of his hunger strike.
 Vahid Beheshti is camping outside the British Foreign Office and will remain there on hunger strike until British government to proscribe the IRGC [Islamic Revolutionary Guard Corps] as a terrorist organisation.
-Aubrey Fagon/Alamy Live News.-stock-photo
+Aubrey Fagon/Alamy Live News.-stock-foto

 RM

 London, UK 29 APR 2023.
 British-Iranians and supporters marched through central London to Downing Street and then onto Foreign Office, where Journalist Vahid Beheshti is on DAY 66 of his hunger strike.
 Vahid Beheshti is camping outside the British Foreign Office and will remain there on hunger strike until British government to proscribe the IRGC [Islamic Revolutionary Guard Corps] as a terrorist organisation.
-Aubrey Fagon/Alamy Live News.-stock-photo
+Aubrey Fagon/Alamy Live News.-stock-foto

 RM

 London, UK 29 APR 2023.
 British-Iranians and supporters marched through central London to Downing Street and then onto Foreign Office, where Journalist Vahid Beheshti is on DAY 66 of his hunger strike.
 Vahid Beheshti is camping outside the British Foreign Office and will remain there on hunger strike until British government to proscribe the IRGC [Islamic Revolutionary Guard Corps] as a terrorist organisation.
-Aubrey Fagon/Alamy Live News-stock-photo
+Aubrey Fagon/Alamy Live News-stock-foto

 RM

 London, UK 29 APR 2023.
 British-Iranians and supporters marched through central London to Downing Street and then onto Foreign Office, where Journalist Vahid Beheshti is on DAY 66 of his hunger strike.
 Vahid Beheshti is camping outside the British Foreign Office and will remain there on hunger strike until British government to proscribe the IRGC [Islamic Revolutionary Guard Corps] as a terrorist organisation.
-Aubrey Fagon/Alamy Live News-stock-photo
+Aubrey Fagon/Alamy Live News-stock-foto

 RM

 London, UK 29 APR 2023.
 British-Iranians and supporters marched through central London to Downing Street and then onto Foreign Office, where Journalist Vahid Beheshti is on DAY 66 of his hunger strike.
 Vahid Beheshti is camping outside the British Foreign Office and will remain there on hunger strike until British government to proscribe the IRGC [Islamic Revolutionary Guard Corps] as a terrorist organisation.
-Aubrey Fagon/Alamy Live News-stock-photo
+Aubrey Fagon/Alamy Live News-stock-foto

 RM

 London, UK 29 APR 2023.
 British-Iranians and supporters marched through central London to Downing Street and then onto Foreign Office, where Journalist Vahid Beheshti is on DAY 66 of his hunger strike.
 Vahid Beheshti is camping outside the British Foreign Office and will remain there on hunger strike until British government to proscribe the IRGC [Islamic Revolutionary Guard Corps] as a terrorist organisation.
-Aubrey Fagon/Alamy Live News-stock-photo
+Aubrey Fagon/Alamy Live News-stock-foto

 RM

 London, UK 29 APR 2023.
 British-Iranians and supporters marched through central London to Downing Street and then onto Foreign Office, where Journalist Vahid Beheshti is on DAY 66 of his hunger strike.
 Vahid Beheshti is camping outside the British Foreign Office and will remain there on hunger strike until British government to proscribe the IRGC [Islamic Revolutionary Guard Corps] as a terrorist organisation.
-Aubrey Fagon/Alamy Live News-stock-photo
+Aubrey Fagon/Alamy Live News-stock-foto

 RM